silvae86/silvae86/README.md

 ### João Rocha da Silva

-I am an experienced software developer, with a Ph.D. in Software Engineering.
-I worked with many different technologies and on many areas of business.
+I am an experienced software developer, with an MSc. and Ph.D. in Informatics Engineering.
+I worked at startups and multi-national companies, with many different technologies and on many areas of business.

 For more information, check out [The Caffeinated Engineer](https://silvae86.github.io/).